Hurtak/petrhurtak.com/articles/_drafts/common-naming-mistakes/article.md

 ### Function

-- Data is usually passed into the function explicitely.
+- Data is usually passed into the function explicitly.

 ### Method

 - OOP paradigm.
 - Methods are called on instance or object `instance.methodName()`.
-- Usually it operates on data that is contained within the instance of the class.
+- Usually, it operates on data that is contained within the instance of the class.

-## Serial vs pararell
+## Serial vs. parallel

 ### Serial